wordofwarning/wordofwarning.org/current/2016-emergency/2-4/index.md

 **Ding & Sich | *Ding & Sich***
 Ding & Sich is an ongoing collaboration between writer Simon Bowes + sculptor Annie Lord.
 Their work explores a poetics of flesh and bone, thought and speech, time and place.
 Founded in Winter 2015, formally their work draws on respective practices in writing, sound art and sculpture.

 Annie has recently developed a trilogy of site-specific stories performed at three iterations of Edinburghs Hidden Door festival, alongside ongoing visual and sculptural art practices.
 She has developed work through residency programmes at Mustarinda (Finland) +d Obras Foundation (Portugal).
 Simon led performance company Kings of England between 2008 + 2015, the company was commissioned by Battersea Arts Centre, SPILL Festival + greenroom.
-Ding & Sich recently performed at Camden People's Theatre as part of SPRINT Festival.
+D&S recently performed at Camden People's Theatre as part of SPRINT Festival.

 **Paper People Theatre | *Do Geese See God?***
 Do geese see God?
 What are planets?
 How many red balloons are there really?